 “For unto you is born this day in the city of David, a Saviour, which is Christ the Lord.
 And this shall be a sign unto you; Ye shall find the babe wrapped in swaddling clothes, lying in a manger.

 “And suddenly there was with the angel a multitude of the heavenly host praising God, and saying, Glory to God in the highest, and on earth peace, good will toward men.

 “And it came to pass, as the angels were gone away from them into heaven, the shepherds said one to another, Let us now go even unto Bethlehem, and see this thing which is come to pass, which the Lord hath made known unto us.
 And they came with haste, and found Mary, and Joseph, and the babe lying in a manger.
 And when they had seen it, they made known abroad the saying which was told them concerning this child.
 And all they that heard it wondered at those things which were told them by the shepherds.”

 — Mary Kimm

-This is our last regular edition of 2017.
+This is our last regular edition of 2019.
 Next week, after Christmas, we will publish our annual Children’s Issue, devoted entirely to the artwork and writing of local students.
-We have more submissions from local students than ever, and so some children’s and teens’ artwork and writing will spill over into the first week of the new year.
+You’ll be able to find this online at http://www.connectionnewspapers.com/PDFs/ Scroll down to Children’s.

-In the meantime you can reach the editors at email@example.com and sales/marketing/advertising at firstname.lastname@example.org.
+In the meantime you can email the editors at email@example.com.
+You can reach sales/marketing/advertising at firstname.lastname@example.org.